Jiaming1999/Jiaming1999/README.md

 Used to work on ScribeAR in the University.

 :coat:
-Teaching Assistant for CS 126 Spring 2022 UIUC<br>
+Teaching Assistant for CS 126 Spring 2022 UIUC & CS 222 Fall 2022 UIUC<br>
 Actively looking for a full time job for spring 2023

 :desktop_computer: